bigmeech/tradingbot/Connectors.md

 - **Interface**: The `Connector` interface provides a standard structure for connecting, streaming data, and executing orders.
 - **Implementation**: Each exchange requires a custom connector (e.g., `BinanceConnector`, `KrakenConnector`) to handle exchange-specific data formats and order processes.
 - **Integration with Bot**: Connectors are registered with the bot, which uses them to receive real-time data and execute trades based on strategy outputs.

-This modular design makes it easy to add new connectors for additional exchanges, ensuring that the bot can interact with multiple markets seamlessly.